Rezmason/matrix/README.md

   - "paradise" is how the Matrix's idyllic predecessor may have appeared: warm, simplistic, encompassing.
   - "resurrections" is the updated Matrix code
   - "palimpsest" is a custom version inspired by the art and sound of [Rob Dougan](https://en.wikipedia.org/wiki/Rob_Dougan)'s [Furious Angels](https://en.wikipedia.org/wiki/Furious_Angels).
+- **skipIntro** - whether or not to start from a blank screen.
+Can be "true" or "false", default is *true*.
 - **font** - the set of glyphs to draw.
 Current options are "matrixcode", "resurrections", "gothic", "coptic", "huberfishA", and "huberfishD".
 - **width** - the number of columns (and rows) to draw.
 Default is 80.
 - **volumetric** - when set to "true", this renders the glyphs with depth, slowly approaching the eye.
 Default is "false".